 Diarrhoea is caused by a range of things, such as food poisoning or a stomach virus, and can happen without warning.
-Anti-diarrhoeal remedies can quickly control the symptoms of diarrhoea.
+Anti-diarrheal remedies can quickly control the symptoms of diarrhoea.
 Although they don’t deal with the underlying cause.
-Don’t give anti-diarrhoeals to children under 12 because they may have undesirable side effects.
+Don’t give anti-diarrheal remedies to children under 12 because they may have undesirable side effects.
 Speak to your GP or pharmacist for advice about a child with these symptoms.

 A well-prepared first aid kit can help to treat minor cuts, sprains and bruises.
 It can also help reduce the risk of cuts becoming infected.

 Can be used to clean cuts before they’re dressed (bandaged).
 Most can treat a range of conditions, including insect stings, ulcers and pimples.
 Alcohol-free antiseptic wipes are useful to clean cuts.